hmrc/individuals-expenses-api/resources/public/api/conf/1.0/docs/overview.md

-These API endpoints allow a developer to retrieve, amend and delete expenses for:
+These endpoints allow software packages to retrieve, amend and delete expenses for:
 <br>
 ·       income for trade union and patent royalties
 <br>